Quotas and the SCS IMAP Server

 Quota Implementation A disk quota limits the amount of mail that you can store on the IMAP server.
 IMAP quotas are different from (and do not count towards) your AFS disk quota, or any quota that may exist on another UNIX system you may log into.
 During the planning for the IMAP server architecture, the disk arrays and partitions were sized to allow for fifty users per partition, each using a maximum of two gigabytes of storage each.
 Therefore, the normal quota for IMAP users is two gigabytes per user.

-Am I subject to the quota?If you have your mail sent to the IMAP server (that is, your mail is forwarded to either the host "imap.srv.cs.cmu.edu" or "imap-ns.srv.cs.cmu.edu (deprecated)", then you are subject to the quota.
-It is important to note, howver, that your mail may not be stored on the server.
+Am I subject to the quota?If you have your mail sent to the IMAP server (that is, your SCS email is forwarded to "imap.srv.cs.cmu.edu" then you are subject to the quota.
+It is important to note, however, that your mail may not be stored on the server.
 If you use an IMAP client (such as Outlook, Mozilla, or the webmail client) then your mail is most likely stored on the IMAP server.
-If you use a POP client (such as MH, Pine, or Thunderbird) that downloads your mail to your local system, then your mail may not be stored on the server, and you may not be affected by the quota.
+If you use a POP client (such as MH or Pine, depending on how it is configured) that downloads your mail to your local system, then your mail may not be stored on the server, and you may not be affected by the quota.
 If you are unsure, contact SCS Computing Facilities (firstname.lastname@example.org) for assistance.

 Another possibility is that your mail is being sent to the Microsoft Exchange server that is maintained by SCS Computing Facilities.
 This is the case if you mail is being forwarded to "exchange.cs.cmu.edu".
 In this case, you should review the following document, which describes the quota system implemented on the Exchange server.